Opioids: Avoiding Risks When Prescribing

 The patient should receive education on the risks associated with opioids, including addiction, overdose and death, physical dependence, physical side effects, hyperalgesia, tolerance, and crime victimization.
 Patients should understand that opioid therapy may be discontinued if treatment goals are met, or for contract violation and/or illegal activity.

-• An increase in patient overall functioning.
+- An improvement in the patient’s overall functioning.

-• Pain reduction and relief of psychological distress.
+- Pain reduction and relief of psychological distress.

-• A review of violations of the written treatment agreement.
+- A review of violations of the written treatment agreement.

 Prescription Drug Misuse

 Providers play an important role in identifying and preventing prescription drug misuse.
 Their role is complex and at times difficult.
-To reduce the risk of misuse and abuse of controlled substances providers must be vigilant when prescribing these drugs.
+To reduce the risk of misuse and abuse of controlled substances, providers must be vigilant when prescribing these drugs.

-• The patient makes frequent visits to the office.
+- The patient makes frequent visits to the office.

-• Patients who pay cash for their visit.
+- Patients who pay cash for their visit.

-• Patients who are very familiar with prescription drugs and state only a specific drug is effective.
+- Patients who are very familiar with prescription drugs and state only a specific drug is effective.

-• The patient is specific about providers they want or do not want to see.
+- The patient is specific about providers they want or do not want to see.

-• The patient reports loss of medications.
+- The patient reports loss of medications.

 These scenarios should raise concerns that the patient might be abusing or diverting medications.
 The provider should take steps to address these concerns, as outlined in their policies and state and federal guidelines.